-- 2.1 Capital Strategy: CIPFA's Prudential and Treasury Management Codes require all local authorities to prepare a separate Capital Strategy report which provides the following: - A high-level long term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - An overview of how the associated risk is managed; and - The implications for future financial sustainability. - 2.2 The aim of the Capital Strategy is to ensure that all elected members of the County Council fully understand the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite.
-The Capital Strategy is reported alongside the Budget Report and the Treasury Management Strategy Statement for Council approval.
-Details of the Council's borrowing needs arising from the capital plans along with associated Prudential Indicators are also set out in the Capital Strategy. - 2.3 Non-treasury investments will be reported through the Capital Strategy.
-This ensures the separation of the core treasury management function for investments made under statutory provisions granted to the Council under the Local Government Act 2003 (governed by security, liquidity and yield principles) from the Council's commercialism policies where investments are usually driven by expenditure on an asset.
-To demonstrate proportionality between the Council's treasury management operations and non-treasury (economic developments) high-level comparators are shown in Sections 5 and 6 of this report. - 2.4 Treasury Management Reporting: In accordance with CIPFA's 'Treasury Management Code of Practice' the Council is required to receive and approve, as a minimum, three main reports each year, which incorporates a variety of policies, estimates and actuals, including: - (a) The Treasury Management Strategy Statement (TMSS) detailing how the Council's investments and borrowings are to be organised; including the annual investment strategy which approves the parameters on how treasury investments are to be managed.
-Details of the Council's capital plans (including relevant prudential indicators) and the Minimum Revenue Provision (MRP) policy (how residual capital expenditure is charged to revenue over time) are set out in the Council's Capital Strategy. - (b) A Mid-Year Treasury Management Report Updating the Council with the progress of the capital position, treasury management activity and performance, and whether any policies and/or prudential and treasury indicators require revision; delegated to the Performance and Finance Scrutiny Committee in accordance with governance arrangements approved in February 2014.
+- 2.1 CIPFA published the updated Treasury Management and Prudential Codes on 20 December 2021.
+CIPFA has stated that there will be a soft introduction of the codes with local authorities not being expected to have to change their current Treasury Management Strategy reports for 2022/23.
+However, resulting treasury activity in 2022/23 should have regard to the new Codes of Practice with full implementation required for 2023/24. - 2.2 Capital Strategy: CIPFA's Prudential and Treasury Management Codes (2017 Editions) require all local authorities to prepare a separate Capital Strategy report which provides the following: - A high-level long term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services; - An overview of how the associated risk is managed; and - The implications for future financial sustainability. - 2.3 The aim of the Capital Strategy is to ensure that all elected members of the County Council fully understand the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite.
+The Capital Strategy is reported alongside the Budget Report and the Treasury Management Strategy Statement for County Council approval.
+Details of the County Council's borrowing needs arising from the capital plans along with associated Prudential Indicators are also set out in the Capital Strategy. - 2.4 Non-treasury investments will be reported through the Capital Strategy.
+This ensures the separation of the core treasury management function for investments made under statutory provisions granted to the County Council under the Local Government Act 2003 (governed by security, liquidity, and yield principles) from the County Council's commercialism policies where investments are usually driven by expenditure on an asset.
+To demonstrate proportionality between the County Council's treasury management operations and non-treasury (economic developments) high-level comparators are shown in Sections 5 and 6 of this report. - 2.5 Treasury Management Reporting: In accordance with CIPFA's Treasury Management Code of Practice (2017 Edition), the County Council is currently required to receive and approve, as a minimum, three main reports each year, which incorporates a variety of policies, estimates and actuals, including: - (a) The Treasury Management Strategy Statement (TMSS) detailing how the County Council's investments and borrowings are to be organised; including the annual investment strategy which approves the parameters on how treasury investments are to be managed.
+Details of the County Council's capital plans (including relevant prudential indicators) and the Minimum Revenue Provision (MRP) policy (how residual capital expenditure is charged to revenue over time) are set out in the County Council's Capital Strategy. - (b) A Mid-Year Treasury Management Report Updating the County Council with the progress of the capital position, treasury management activity and performance, and whether any policies and/or prudential and treasury indicators require revision; delegated to the Performance and Finance Scrutiny Committee in accordance with governance arrangements approved in February 2014.
 Additionally, the Regulation, Audit and Accounts Committee receive quarterly reports on compliance with the treasury management strategy.